dguest/btag2text/docs/FATJETS.md

 ### Special Variables ###

-There are three 'special' variables included in the description:
+There is one 'special' variables included in the description:

  - `...` is used in the description files to indicate that the structure it's inside is a variable-length array.

- - `weight` is the jet weighting.
-This should be used to remove any flavor bias the pt and eta spectra may have.
-Two jets with weight 0.5 should be given equal priority as one jet with weight 1.0.

 [eta]: https://en.wikipedia.org/wiki/Pseudorapidity